veebch/fob/README.md

 - Run the code `python3 fob.py`

-- The code will generate a 200x200 bmp image file (called `certificateqr.bmp`) that you can now copy to the keyfob using an app like NFCTAG
+- The code will generate a 200x200 bmp image file (called `certificateqr.bmp`) that you can now copy to the keyfob using an app (iPhone | Android)

 ## License